 |· Detached house||€6,000|

 |Air to Air||€600|

 |BER||An 'After Works' BER Assessment||€50|

-See the Better Energy Homes grant scheme for details.
+See the Home Energy Grant grant scheme for details.

-If you have any questions about the Better Energy Homes scheme or your eligibility to apply you can contact Robert for more details.
+If you have any questions about the Home Energy Grant scheme or your eligibility to apply you can contact Robert for more details.

-The Warmer Homes Scheme aims to improve the energy efficiency and comfort conditions of homes occupied by vulnerable households in receipt of the National Fuel Allowance.
+This scheme aims to improve the energy efficiency and comfort conditions of homes occupied by vulnerable households.
 The upgrade measures included in this scheme are cavity wall insulation, attic insulation, draught proofing, lagging jackets and the fitting of low energy light bulbs.
-These measures are all carried out at absolutely no cost to the homeowner.
+Other measures like heating system upgrades are occasionally done.
+These measures are all carried out at absolutely no cost to the homeowner and are available to people who receive certain welfare payments.
 You can find the eligibility criteria here.